-You are required to attend the mandatory orientation session scheduled for Thursday, August 30, 9:30 am – 4:00 pm.
+You are required to attend the mandatory orientation session scheduled for Thursday, August 30, 9:30 am – 3:00 pm.
 Orientation will start in the Venn (RCC103) which is located in the Rogers Communication Centre (RCC).
-You will receive a schedule of events when you arrive.
+You will receive a detailed schedule of events when you arrive.

-You should bring a lock, your timetable, and money.
 You should bring your personal laptop as you will have the opportunity to set up and connect to the School of Journalism’s network and printers.
-Network set up (RCC213) and press pass photos (RCC207B) will be done from 1:00pm-3:00pm.
+Network set up (RCC213) and press pass photos (RCC207B) will be done from 1:30pm-3:00pm.